ducminhgd/notes/computer/microservices/shared-database.md

 ## Context

-Let’s imagine you are developing an online store application using the [[Microservice architecture pattern]].
+Let's imagine you are developing an online store application using the [[Microservice architecture]] pattern.
 Most services need to persist data in some kind of database.
 For example, the `Order Service` stores information about orders and the `Customer Service` stores information about customers.

 ![](customersandorders.png)

 ## Problem

-What’s the database architecture in a microservices application?
+What's the database architecture in a microservices application?

 ## Forces

 - Services must be loosely coupled so that they can be developed, deployed and scaled independently
 - Some business transactions must enforce invariants that span multiple services.
-For example, the `Place Order` use case must verify that a new Order will not exceed the customer’s credit limit.
+For example, the `Place Order` use case must verify that a new Order will not exceed the customer's credit limit.
 Other business transactions, must update data owned by multiple services.
 - Some business transactions need to query data that is owned by multiple services.
 For example, the `View Available Credit` use must query the Customer to find the `creditLimit` and Orders to calculate the total amount of the open orders.
 - Some queries must join data that is owned by multiple services.
 For example, finding customers in a particular region and their recent orders requires a join between customers and orders.
 - Databases must sometimes be replicated and sharded in order to scale.
 See the [Scale Cube](https://microservices.io/articles/scalecube.html).